Annie Homer

-Annie Homer (1882 - 1953) was a biochemist at Newnham College, Cambridge, University of Toronto and the Lister Institute.
+Annie Homer (12 March 1882 – 1 January 1953) was a biochemist at Newnham College, Cambridge, University of Toronto and the Lister Institute.
 She developed improved methods for large-scale production of antitoxin sera during World War I.

 Personal life and education

-Annie Homer was born at West Bromwich, London, UK, on 3 December 1882.
+Annie Homer was born at West Bromwich, UK, on 3 December 1882.
 Her parents were Joseph and Keziah (née Skidmore) Homer.
 After attending King Edward VI High School for Girls in Birmingham, Homer went in 1905 to Newnham College of the University of Cambridge to study chemistry.
 She took the Natural Sciences Tripos in 1904 and 1905, gaining Class I, chemistry, Part II but women were not awarded degrees by this university at that time.
 However, she was able to obtain an MA degree from Trinity College, Dublin based on her Cambridge studies.
 She was awarded a DSc by Trinity College in 1913 based on research she undertook at Newnham College.